tldr-pages/tldr/CLIENT-SPECIFICATION.md

 Keep the changelog links pointing to this document under the appropriate `/blob/<version-tag>/...` and also reference the PR which introduced the new version.
-Tagging of the commit with a new version tag (in the form `vX.Y`) should be done immediately AFTER merging the version bump, as the commit hash changes when merging with squash or rebase.
+After merging an update to the client spec, tag appropriately and create a new release under https://github.com/tldr-pages/tldr/releases including the changes.
+NOTE: tagging of the commit with a new version tag (in the form `vX.Y`) should be done immediately AFTER merging the version bump, as the commit hash changes when merging with squash or rebase.
 -->

  - [v1.5, March 17th 2021](https://github.com/tldr-pages/tldr/blob/v1.5/CLIENT-SPECIFICATION.md) ([#5428](https://github.com/tldr-pages/tldr/pull/5428))